Adel2411/court-kart-store/README.md

 ---

-> **Disclaimer**: This project is built without external libraries or frameworks, intended for educational demonstration only.
+> **Note**: This project is built without external frameworks or libraries, focusing on core PHP principles and clean code structure.